-Where land improvements on the existing site would be retained for the hypothetical development (reducing the time and cost of the development) this will need to be factored into the calculation.
-For example, you may establish that the excavation for a commercial building and associated support for that excavation should be retained for a hypothetical development on that site.
+Where land improvements on the existing site would be retained for the hypothetical development (reducing the time and cost of the development) these will need to be factored into the calculation.
+For example, you may establish that the excavation for an industrial building and associated support for that excavation should be retained for a hypothetical development on that site.